ghsyafii/ghsyafii/README.md

 <h3><a href="https://ssa-furniture.herokuapp.com" target="_blank">SSA Furniture</a></h3>

-This e-commerce site was built using Node.js and MongoDB on the backend.
+This e-commerce site was built with a fellow developer using Node.js and MongoDB on the backend.
 I designed and coded the UI, and implemented CRUD operations for products and user login/registration/authentication.
 It's mobile responsive, so it looks equally dope on both 🖥️ and your 📱.
 Check it out <a href="https://ssa-furniture.herokuapp.com" target="_blank">here</a>.

 <h3><a href="https://wither-the-weather.netlify.app">What's the weather like in your city?</a></h3>